-I base my teaching on fundamental principles of language learning.
-Whether I am working one-on-one or with a class, these components are essential to every unit and lesson I plan.
-You can find the same ideas expressed in other ways and in much more technical language.
-This list is how I think about effective teaching as I plan and apply the concepts to my preschool classes.
+I base my teaching on fundamental principles of language acquisition.
+Whether I am working one-on-one with a child or teaching a preschool Spanish lesson to a group, these components are essential to every unit and lesson I plan.

-2. Give them something to hold or touch.
+Give them something to hold or touch to support the language.

 As often as possible, I give my students something to hold to support the language.
 It can be a paper cut-out or an object like an apple.
 If it is impossible for everyone to have the object, I do activities where I pass it to one child and then another.
 Here is one group reciting and acting out Yo soy un árbol, a rhyme I wrote for autumn.
 As you can guess, those leaves are going to fall.

 Include lots of movement in a preschool Spanish lesson.